Snickers03/Snickers03/README.md

 ## Hi there 👋
-I'm Niklas, a Web Developer from Germany.
+I'm Niklas, a Web Developer from Germany. <br 7>
 Always looking for new projects.

 ## 📫 How to reach me